Jemurai/audithelper/README.md

 ### Command

-`aws-vault exec jemurai-mkonda -- gaa aws`
+`aws-vault exec jemurai-mkonda -- audithelper aws`

 ### What you get

-What gaa does with AWS is:
+What audithelper does with AWS is:

 1. List users and basic information to be able to see change over time.